Looking For A Chiropractor In Des Moines?

 Pregnancy And Back Pain

-It is common to experience back pain in the third trimester of pregnancy.
-There are many causes.
+Back pain may occur during any of the trimesters of your pregnancy.
+There could be many reasons.
 If you have pain, talk to your doctor.

 As your baby grows the center of your body’s “gravity” moves outward.
 To compensate for this shift in balance, your spine and back arch will be affected.
 This increased stress placed additional strain on the lower lumbar spine.